MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-491-Certification-Certain-Health-Facilities/subpart-A-Rural-Health-Clinics-Conditions-Certification-FQHCs-Conditions-Coverage/section-491.9.md

 ##### § 491.9 Provision of services. #####

-Link to an amendment published at 89 FR 98599, Dec.
-9, 2024.

 (a) *Basic requirements.* (1) All services offered by the clinic or center are furnished in accordance with applicable Federal, State, and local laws; and

 (2) The clinic or center is primarily engaged in providing outpatient health services and meets all other conditions of this subpart.

+(3) The RHC must provide primary care services.

-(3) The laboratory requirements in paragraph (c)(2) of this section apply to RHCs, but do not apply to FQHCs.
+(4) The laboratory requirements in paragraph (c)(2) of this section apply to RHCs, but do not apply to FQHCs.

 (b) *Patient care policies.* (1) The clinic's or center's health care services are furnished in accordance with appropriate written policies which are consistent with applicable State law.